terminusdb/terminusdb-client-js/docs/api/woqlClient.js.md

 ### organization
 #### woqlClient.organization([orgId]) ⇒ <code>string</code> \| <code>boolean</code>
-Gets/Sets the client’s internal organization context value
+Gets/Sets the client’s internal organization context value, if you change the organization name the databases list will be set to empty

 | Param | Type | Description |